back4app/back4app-rest/docs/guide/security.md

 ## Defining Permissions

-In order to define permissions in an entity, the `permissions` attribute must the set.
+In order to define permissions on an entity, the `permissions` attribute must the set.
 For example, to create an entity with read and write access to one user:

 ```http
 POST /entities/Book/